County of Marin Health and Human Services

 Testing

-Testing for measles can be performed at many commercial laboratories.
-Please call Marin County Communicable Disease & Community Preparedness at 415-473-4163 if you need any assistance with measles testing.
+Measles testing can be performed at many commercial laboratories.
+Please call Marin County Public Health at 415-473-4163 if you need assistance with measles testing.

 Reporting

-According to Title 17 of the California Code of Regulations, measles is reportable to Public Health.
-If you are a healthcare provider and have a patient who is suspected or confirmed of having measles, please report it to Marin County Public Health immediately.
-For more information on Communicable Disease reporting, please refer to our Communicable Disease & Community Preparedness web-page.
+According to Title 17 of the California Code of Regulations, measles is a reportable disease to the Public Health.
+If you are a healthcare provider and have a patient who is suspected or confirmed to have measles, please report it to Marin County Public Health immediately (415-473-4163).